Sioux City Couple to Federal Prison for Meth Conspiracy

 Conspiracy distributed more than 6.5 kilograms of meth

-A Sioux City couple who conspired to distribute methamphetamine were sentenced on March 27 and 28, 2013.
+A Sioux City couple who conspired to distribute methamphetamine were sentenced July 13, and 14, 2021, to federal prison.

-Mavis Juarez, 56, and William Sun, 50, both from Sioux City, Iowa, received the prison terms after November 26, 2012, guilty pleas to one count of conspiracy to distribute methamphetamine and one count of distributing methamphetamine.
+Desiree Fredrickson, 36, and Shawn Hofer, 41, from Sioux City, Iowa, received the prison terms after pleading guilty to conspiracy to distribute methamphetamine.

-The case was prosecuted by Assistant United States Attorney Shawn S. Wehde and investigated by the Tri-State Drug Task Force based in Sioux City, Iowa, that consists of law enforcement personnel from the Drug Enforcement Administration; Sioux City, Iowa, Police Department; Homeland Security Investigations; Woodbury County Sheriff’s Office; South Sioux City, Nebraska, Police Department; Nebraska State Patrol; Iowa National Guard; Iowa Division of Narcotics Enforcement; United States Marshals Service; South Dakota Division of Criminal Investigation; and Woodbury County Attorney’s Office.
+The case was prosecuted by Assistant United States Attorney Shawn S. Wehde and investigated by the United States Postal Service, and the Tri-State Drug Task Force based in Sioux City, Iowa, that consists of law enforcement personnel from the Drug Enforcement Administration; Sioux City, Iowa, Police Department; Homeland Security Investigations; Woodbury County Sheriff’s Office; South Sioux City, Nebraska, Police Department; Nebraska State Patrol; Iowa National Guard; Iowa Division of Narcotics Enforcement; United States Marshals Service; South Dakota Division of Criminal Investigation; and Woodbury County Attorney’s Office.

 Court file information at https://ecf.iand.uscourts.gov/cgi-bin/login.pl.